 Winning with Interbet

 It seems that winnings will be paid into your account though I couldn’t find anywhere that outlined this.
 There is a minimum withdrawal of Rand 100.
 It appears the money will be transferred within 2 to 3 days.
 The money has to go into the same mechanism that you deposited money.
 There is a heap of ways to do this.
-You’ll also have to provide a copy of your ID, a copy of a utility bill that is less than 2 months old to confirm your address, and I’m still trying to figure out what “free bets may be withdrawn as cash from your account.”
+You’ll also have to provide a copy of your ID, and a copy of a utility bill that is less than 2 months old to confirm your address, and I’m still trying to figure out what “free bets may be withdrawn as cash from your account.”

 Who Can Play at Interbet.co.za?